open-edge-insights/eii-messagebus/python/docs/publish_subscribe_tutorial.md

 import eii.msgbus as mb
 ```

-The last line of the imports above is where we import the EII Message Bus
+The last line of the imports above is where we import the Message Bus
 Python binding, which for sake of clarity will be referenced as `mb` in all
 of the code to follow.